How messaging platforms improve marketing and customer experience

 Third reason or third best practice is that this can really help streamline QA.
 So, anytime somebody has a question, people are much more apt to respond with an answer inside of a messaging channel as opposed to email.
 So, we’ve all seen email chains that start with somebody asking a question, you see a lot of people copied on the email, and then every time somebody replies, more people get copied, and then each returned email tends to be rather formal and rather long because that format of an email is really replicating a memo.

-And so when you have the time to sit down and compose an email, it’s going to be very detailed, it’s going to take time to do it, it incentivizes delay, and it encourages formality.
+When you have the time to sit down and compose an email, it’s going to be very detailed, it’s going to take time to do it, it incentivizes delay, and it encourages formality.
 Whereas in messaging, it encourages timeliness, shorter communication, And because it’s shorter, it’s less formal, can be more fun, and people can get answers much quicker.

-So, a couple of kind of tips on that.
+A couple of kind of tips on that.
 When introducing a messaging platform into an office, it’s really key that the executives and the management teams also participate.
 And just the nature of Slack, in general, tends to come bottom-up in an organization, where it’s usually either the engineers, the developers, maybe it’s the marketing team that introduces the software first.

-And then it has to kind of rise up through the organization.
+Then it has to kind of rise up through the organization.
 And one of the things that can encourage or can make messaging work even better is when the whole organization is using the software.
 Sometimes if you have some people in and some people out, it can create some divisions.
 So, here’s just a tip: make sure that the executive team and the management team is also participating to do that.

 The other thing that it does, which I think is great, is it creates a lot of transparency in collaboration.
 And even though Slack does have private channels, as part of kind of corporate best practices for messaging, I would recommend that you discourage private channels, not that they’re not going to exist, but it should be something where we should always try to put it in a public channel for transparency.

-And also, how can we open this up to our clients?
+Also, how can we open this up to our clients?
 And so, if you guys aren’t using shared channels, one of the things that’s great about Slack is not only can we use it internally, but we can also open it up to third-party stakeholders or clients.
 That’s a great way, again, to streamline the Q&A that you’re having with those clients.

 In a way, again, that’s less formal.
 It can be more… It can resolve things much quicker, it can get you to be more transparent with the client, and also increase credibility because of the rapidity of getting answers back to a client.
 Finally, there’s some negative things too.
 So, messaging can also help create a distraction.

-And so, there’s plenty of examples of people spending maybe too much time in Slack or maybe too much distraction because messaging is coming in at such a frequent basis.
+There’s plenty of examples of people spending maybe too much time in Slack or maybe too much distraction because messaging is coming in at such a frequent basis.
 So, kind of the tip here is there is a proper use case to use email.
 This doesn’t mean email goes away entirely.
 And if you do need formal communication, you do need to document things, you do need to have a formal written memo that goes out to people, that’s a great time to use email.

 But if you’re talking about discussion, let’s move that into a slideshow.
 So, once we kind of know how to implement a messaging platform throughout an organization properly, the question is, if we’re building applications inside of the messaging platform, what are some design principles that we can leverage in order to build the best possible products inside of that?
 And so this is an old quote from Marshall McLuhan, “The medium is the message.”